alexjwick/raspberry-pi-dht11-mqtt-demo/README.md

 #### Connecting the DHT11 sensor to the Raspberry Pi

 I used a DHT11 sensor with a breakout board.
-The breakout board has 3 pins: VCC, GROUND and DATA, marked with +, - and out respectively.
+The breakout board has 3 pins: VCC, DATA and GROUND, marked with +, out, and - respectively.
 Each pin is connected to a pin on the Raspberry Pi by a jumper wire: the VCC pin is connected to the 3.3V pin, the GROUND pin is connected to a GND pin, and the DATA pin is connected to any available GPIO pin.
 I used the following connections:

 - VCC to pin 1 (3.3V)
 - GROUND to pin 6 (GND)
-- DATA to pin 4 (GPIO 4)
+- DATA to pin 7 (GPIO 4)

 ### Software